 Note: July 2011 BATF regulations on this subject are posted at the bottom of this page and may differ from what we have posted here previously.|

-I just posted this, September 17, 2011 and have not studied it through to see how or if it clarifies the issue.
+I posted this, September 17, 2011 and have not studied it through to see how or if it clarifies the issue.
+It appears to contradict itself and still goes back to the basic issue of the illegality of taking a frame assembled as a rifle and converting it to handgun.

 I understand also there has been a BATF clarification permitting RESTORING a handgun back to handgun configuration after having been converted to rifle.